Licensed Abroad

 I have over 20 years of providing therapy in private practice and as clinical director of Life's Door/Gisha L'chaim (Tishkofet).
 I’ve gained successful experience with all kinds of problems and needs.

 Online I teach Calm Conflict.
-Simple, doable tools so that you can improve your relationship, choose and feel good about your response and get on with your day.
-Bring Mindfulness to conflict.
-For more information: courses.margohelman.com
+Simple, doable tools so that you can bring Mindfulness tools to fights and arguments in precious relationships.
+Bring healing to the relationship, choose and feel good about your response and get on with your day.
+For more information: www. margohelman.com

 MSW